-As more homeowners become conscious about energy-efficiency, the demand is also increasing for a heating system installation that maximizes energy and decreases utility costs.
+As more homeowners become conscious about energy efficiency, the demand is also increasing for a heating system installation that maximizes energy and decreases utility costs.
 According to a heating contractor, one ideal solution that fits this need is an underfloor heating system that can only be done by experts who offer heating services.
 A wet system, when used together with a condensing boiler, effectively heats up a room without using a significant amount of power.

 But not many people understand how underfloor heating works.
 To a certain extent, it may seem like a complex installation project.
 But, according to a heating contractor from liquidscreed.co.uk, this type of heating system is compatible with both renovation and new build projects.

 Different types of underfloor heating installation

 One common concern homeowners raise about radiant heating is the type of installation.
 There are several ways available, and here is a quick overview of your options:

 - Concrete slab installation.
 This type of residential heating installation is simpler and maximises the system’s energy efficiency.
 But the key component in any heating system installation is insulation.
 Since much of the heat dissipates along the sides, you need to insulate all the areas where the heat could potentially escape.

 - Staple-up installation.
 This method is popular for new builds and retrofits.
 But to ensure sufficient heat transfer, you need to install aluminium plate on the tubing.

 - Suspended slab installation.
 The process involves heating installation on top of the subfloor.
 Then, a thin screed layer is applied on top before adding the floor finish.